GMLC-TDC/HELICS/docs/apps/Broker.md

 configuration:
   -n [ --name ] arg      name of the broker
-  -t [ --coretype ] arg      type of the broker ("(zmq)", "ipc", "test", "mpi","test", "tcp", "udp")
+  -t [ --type ] arg      type of the broker ("(zmq)", "ipc", "test", "mpi","test", "tcp", "udp")

  Help for Zero MQ Broker:
 allowed options:

 configuration:
-  --local_interface arg the local interface to use for the receive ports -b [ --broker ] arg    identifier for the broker --broker_address arg   location of the broker i.e network address --brokername arg       the name of the broker
+  --interface arg        the local interface to use for the receive ports -b [ --broker ] arg    identifier for the broker --broker_address arg   location of the broker i.e network address --brokername arg       the name of the broker